-Halloween approaches and these scary bones filled with cream and dripping with blood (ok, strawberry sauce) are a perfect spooky treat!
+Halloween approaches and these Spooky Bone Meringues filled with cream and dripping with blood (ok, strawberry sauce) are a perfect spooky treat!
 Making meringues is easy too and they can be made in advance as they last for 5 days unfilled in an air tight container.

 I started by whisking up 6 egg whites and 1 tsp cream of tartar in a mixer until soft peaks formed, then slowly added 164g caster sugar with the mixer still on.
 I also added 1 tsp vanilla extract.
 Once they were mixed and stiff peaks had formed, I folded in another 164g caster sugar.
 The way to get perfect meringues is to measure your egg whites, then mix in that same amount of sugar, and finally fold in that same amount of sugar again.